Mercury pollution in Canada

 Mercury is a poisonous element found in various forms in Canada.
 It can be emitted in the atmosphere naturally and anthropogenically, the main cause of mercury emission in the environment.
 Mercury pollution has become a sensitive issue in Canada for the past few decades and many steps have been taken for prevention at local, national, and international levels.
 It has been found to have various negative health and environmental effects.
 Methylmercury is the most toxic form of mercury which is easily accessible as well as digestible by living organisms and it is this form of mercury causing serious harm to human and wildlife health.

 Mercury contamination in Grassy Narrows poisoned many people from the Asubpeeschoseewagong First Nation during the 1960s and 1970s in one of the worst cases of environmental poisoning in Canadian history.
 The effects of this poisoning are ongoing.

 Sources of mercury

 Electricity generation

 Coal-fired electricity generation used to cause the most mercury emissions in Canada.
-However, after the mercury-free environment campaign and 2010’s provincial and territorial cap of mercury emission using coal, its rate dropped dramatically.
+However, after the mercury-free environment campaign and 2010s provincial and territorial cap of mercury emission using coal, its rate dropped dramatically.
 It was 34% in 2003 which declined by approximately 50% by 2010 after the cap and some other measures (Canadian Council of Ministers of the Environment, 2016).
 Now, Canada is the second-largest generator of hydroelectricity in the world using only 9% of the coal-fired electricity.